rikturr/mml-feature-learning/README.md

-# mml-feature-learning
+# Miami Machine Learning Meetup

-Miami Machine Learning Meetup - Feature Learning with Matrix Factorization and Neural Networks
+## Feature Learning with Matrix Factorization and Neural Networks

 See slides for background information.